Department of Mathematical and Physical Sciences partnerships

 La Trobe is a founding member of the international Serial Femtosecond Crystallography consortium, which supports molecular imaging experiments at the European X-ray Free Electron Laser (EuXFEL).

-The first Australian university to invest in the 1.3 billion Euro facility, La Trobe is ideally positioned to lead the nation’s engagement in the international atomic scale molecular imaging program.
+The first Australian university to invest in the more than A$2 billion facility, La Trobe is ideally positioned to lead the nation’s engagement in the international atomic scale molecular imaging program.

 Working at the forefront of X-ray physics, structural biology and chemistry, our researchers have access to cutting-edge X-ray technology for generating molecular movies at the EuXFEL.

-The partnership is supported by a joint PhD program which provides our students with an opportunity to study at the EuXFEL in Hamburg.
+The partnership is supported by a joint PhD program which provides our students with an opportunity to study at the EuXFEL in the Hamburg metropolitan region, Germany.
 It has resulted in high-impact collaborative publications in journals including Nature Methods and Nature Communications.

 Kyushu University - Institute of Mathematics for Industry, Australia Branch